Modder4869/discord-stuff/plugins/README.md

 ##Random Emotes

-Send one ore more random emotes with /emote <amount>
+Send one or more random emotes with /emote <amount>

 ![randEmote](https://ckat.space/ship/JsP.gif)